 The Division of Athletic Training at UNI boasts five tenure line faculty and numerous clinical experience supervisors both on and off campus.
-The faculty and clinical experience supervisors have a variety of expertise and experiences that are brought to the classroom and clinical settings to provide students with a variety of talents.
+The faculty and preceptors have a variety of expertise and experiences that are brought to the classroom and clinical settings to provide students with a variety of talents.

 The University of Northern Iowa's Athletic Training Program was accredited by the Commission on Accreditation of Allied Health Education Program (CAAHEP) from October 19, 2001 through July 1, 2006.
 Effective July 1, 2006, existing CAAHEP accredited programs were transitioned into the new accrediting agency, or the Commission on Accreditation of Athletic Training (CAATE).
-Therefore, the UNI ATP is now accredited by CAATE as of July 1, 2006.
+Therefore, the UNI AT Program is now accredited by CAATE as of July 1, 2006.

 The School of Health, Physical Education, and Leisure Services offers a major in Athletic Training.
 The athletic training program prepares students for the National Athletic Training Board of Certification (BOC) Examination.
 In addition, UNI graduates are also eligible for an Athletic Training License in the State of Iowa.
 In order to become eligible to sit for the BOC examination, students within this major must complete all of the course work within the pre-professional and professional areas.
 In addition, students will complete a clinical experience requirement each semester.

 Students should submit the following materials to Machelle Stickler by March 1st of each year.